MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 ## Create the app with Spring Initializr

-This section shows how to use Spring Initializr to create and run a Spring Boot web application with key vault secrets integrated.
+This section shows how to use Spring Initializr to create and run a Spring Boot web application with key vault secrets included.

 1. Browse to <https://start.spring.io/>.
 1. Select the choices as shown in the picture following this list.